kolide/launcher/docs/architecture/secretless.md

 ## Background

 Historically, we have packaged launcher with an "enrollment secret", a JWT that uniquely identifies a tenant.
 After installation, launcher's osquery extension will make a `RequestEnrollment` request to the device server, including its enrollment secret and its `EnrollmentDetails`.
 Since these packages are not available publicly, we assume that any device with a valid enrollment secret is allowed to enroll, associated with the tenant given in the JWT; the device server will create a new device record, and return a "node key" that launcher's osquery extension will store and use to authenticate all future device server requests.
+(The node key is always formatted as `"#{munemo}::#{jwt}"` -- launcher does not currently examine the node key or attempt to extract the munemo from it, but potentially it could.)

 Now, we want to stop building per-tenant packages, which means that these new "secretless" packages cannot contain an enrollment secret.
 Thus, we need a new mechanism to permit "secretless enrollment".